Buying Vacant Land: Will You Need a Septic System?

 Is the Property Served by a Sewer?

-Question one is whether the property is already served by a sewer.
+Question one before buying a vacant plot of land is whether it is already served by a sewer.
 If not, you'll need a septic system.
-The easiest way to find out is to ask the seller of the land or a real estate agent, if one is involved.
+The easiest way to find out about sewer access is to ask the seller of the land or a real estate agent, if one is involved.
 If there's no one immediately available to ask, you can look for clues on your own.

 If you know that municipal water is available on the property, chances are the property is also served by a sewer system.
 Sewer systems typically exist in areas of high population densities (due to the need to treat and dispose of large amounts of community wastewater).
 So, if the property is in a city, town, or a highly populated area, a public sewer system probably exists.